Chicken Ranch (Texas): Closure

 Tim James was in the office when Hill asked Fayette County District Attorney Oliver Kitzman to close the Chicken Ranch.
 Hill explained the interest the DPS and the Attorney General had in seeing that any organized crime was shut down.
 According to James, Kitzman responded: "There's nothing that the people in this county want to do about it, Mr. Hill.
 There's nothing that we're going to do about it.
 It's not of great concern to the people who've elected me."
 According to James, Kitzman then stated that he would investigate anyone that Hill sent to his district.
-The Attorney General then suggested that Zindler be called.
+The attorney general then suggested that Zindler be called.

-James called Zindler in the hopes that the television personality could apply the right kind of pressure to get the Ranch shut down.
-Zindler interviewed Kitzman, who admitted to knowing about the Chicken Ranch, but claimed that he had never tried to close down the brothel because "we have never had any indication by anyone that these places are a problem to law enforcement."
-Sheriff Jim T. Flournoy, who had been overseeing the La Grange area for 27 years, denied that the Chicken Ranch was involved in organized crime, and denied that he had been bribed to keep the place open.
+James called Zindler in the hopes that the television personality could apply the right kind of pressure to get it shut down.
+Zindler interviewed Kitzman, who admitted to knowing about the Chicken Ranch, but claimed that he never had tried to close down the brothel because "we have never had any indication by anyone that these places are a problem to law enforcement."
+Sheriff Jim T. Flournoy, who had been overseeing the La Grange area for 27 years, denied that the Chicken Ranch was involved in organized crime and denied that he had been bribed to keep the place open.
 Zindler approached Governor Dolph Briscoe about the matter.
-After a very brief investigation, which found no evidence of a link to organized crime, Briscoe and Hill ordered the Chicken Ranch to be permanently closed.
+After a very brief investigation, which found no evidence of a link to organized crime, Briscoe and Hill ordered the Chicken Ranch to be closed permanently.

 On August 1, 1973, Flournoy called Milton and told her that she was no longer allowed to operate.
 A handmade sign on the building blamed Zindler for the closing.
 Flournoy then went to Austin to meet with the governor, armed with a petition opposing the closure and carrying 3,000 signatures.
 Governor Briscoe refused to meet with him.

 Legacy

 For two years after the Chicken Ranch was closed, potential customers continued to arrive.
 The house was purchased by two Houston lawyers.
 In 1977, part of the house and the original furniture were moved to Dallas, where it was opened as a restaurant, with Milton as the hostess; the restaurant closed a year later.
 In 1979, Milton opened a bar on Lemmon Avenue in Dallas also named The Chicken Ranch; the bar operated for a short period and closed a year later.

+The Chicken Ranch remained in the public consciousness after its final closure.
+A 1974 Playboy article on the brothel inspired Larry L. King (the article’s author), Peter Masterson, and Carol Hall to develop the musical The Best Little Whorehouse in Texas.
+The musical debuted on Broadway in 1978 and was an unexpected success, running until 1982 and winning two Tony Awards.
+In 1982, the movie based on the musical was released, also becoming an unexpected success.